jonlpersson/ed-latimore/site/_posts/2020-10-10-how-to-win-a-fight-to-the-death.md

 [Boxing is painful](/boxing-benefits/), exhausting, and, contrary to popular belief, not rewarding financially.
 But if you put yourself through the misery and emerge victorious, you come to understand what I learned as a kid street fighting in the ghetto: **the one who wants to hurt the other person more wins.**

 Life hits hard and fast.
 Most of the punches it throws at you are beyond your current capabilities.
-At least on the streets I could avoid rough areas where fights often broke out.
+At least on the streets, I could avoid rough areas where fights often broke out.
 When they did, I could try to diffuse the situation.
 But there is no way to outsmart or wait out life.

 You have two choices.
 You can give up, or you can fight with all your might against whatever you face.
 Do this, and you will emerge victorious from your struggle and become a champion.

-Everything else is details, as they say.
+Everything else is in the details, as they say.

 But are they?